fjebaker/maths-reference/src/diff-geo/forms.md

 :::
 which is precisely the graded Leibniz rule.

-The inner derivative is then manifestly a derivation, by virtue of the exterior product.
+The inner derivative is manifestly a derivation, by virtue of the exterior product.
 ```
 ````